 How to Add Facing to Your Quilt

-Add a modern look to your quilt with facing to finish your quilt instead of binding!
-As a bonus, this technique also adds triangles in the corners that can be used for hanging!
+To give your quilt a modern look, finish it with facing instead of binding.
+As a bonus, this technique includes corner triangles that can be used for hanging!

 Looking for a different way to finish your quilt?
 Add facing instead of binding for a clean, modern look!
 It allows you to secure the raw edges of your quilted project without adding the frame that traditional quilt binding does.
 Bonus: this technique adds hanging corner triangles to your quilt at the same time!